 Acromioclavicular Joint Injuries

 The acromioclavicular (AC) joint is a common site of sprain (tearing of ligament fibers), subluxation (partial contact) and dislocation (no contact).
-It rarely causes ...
+It rarely ...